 Get Outside and Get Gardening!

-Even if it is just a trip to a local garden, a walk around the block taking peeks at your neighbors gardening efforts, or a trek to a big arboretum, get outside and find the inspiration to dig in the dirt and get going on your very own fairy garden!
+It may be just a trip to a local garden, a walk around the block taking peeks at your neighbors gardening efforts, or a trek to a big arboretum.
+The main thing is to get outside, find the inspiration to dig in the dirt, and get going on your very own fairy garden!